 If you have children and a fearful dog living in the same household, it's important that your children have rules to follow.
-They should never be allowed to interact with the dog unsupervised, and they shouldn't be permitted to try to take the dog's toys or approach the dog while it's eating or sleeping.
+They should never be allowed to interact with the dog unsupervised, and they should know never to try to take the dog's toys or approach the dog while it's eating or sleeping.

 It's also important that you spend time teaching your children the right way to interact with dogs.
 This includes how to touch your dog with gentle petting rather than poking, prodding, and pulling.

 Train Your Dog

-Desensitization is the process of slowly introducing your dog to children to make it more comfortable with them.
+Desensitization is the process of gradually increasing your dog's interactions with children to make it more comfortable with them.
 Because a fearful dog can become aggressive, it's important to handle desensitization carefully.
-You can start by tossing your dog a few treats when it sees children from a distance.

-Find a dog trainer or behaviorist with experience in dealing with fearful dogs who uses only positive reinforcement.
-Because dogs who are afraid of children run the risk of biting, it may be beneficial to call in a professional.
+Find a veterinary behaviorist or reputable dog trainer with experience in dealing with fearful dogs who uses only positive reinforcement.
+Because dogs who are afraid of children run the risk of biting, it is often beneficial to call in a professional.
 A trainer or behaviorist can help you implement a desensitization program and get results more quickly and safely than you might otherwise.

-These things can take a long time.
-Even so, your dog may never fully accept children.
-However, with patience and perseverance you should be able to minimize its fear and lower the probability of dog bites.
+These things can take a long time, and your dog may never fully accept children.
+However, with patience and perseverance you should be able to minimize its fear and prevent dog bites.

 Behavioral Problems of Dogs.
 Merck Veterinary Manual.